Step 4: Virtualization engineer controls Day 2 Ops for the Full Stack

-Connect the VxRail nodes to the SmartFabric enabled switches.
+Connect the VxRail nodes to deploy SmartFabric enabled switches.
 Power on the nodes.
 Connect the laptop to the first port(port 1 only!) in the SFS switch.
 This is the “jump port” and will allow access to the default ip address [https://192.168.10.200] of the VxRail Manager VM.
 The VxRail Manager VM is already deployed in the appliances in factory.

 Since VxRail version 4.7.100 there is now the ability for the GUI driven VxRail Manager install to detect Dell EMC SmartFabric enabled switches.
 This automates configuration of the switches during the full stack deployment.

 Setup the REST user to deploy SmartFabric

-When the installer selects to configure the SmartFabric switches the next step will be to configure the Rest User account on the SFS enabled switch.
+When the installer selects to deploy SmartFabric switches the next step will be to configure the Rest User account on the SFS enabled switch.
 If its a first run, a new password will be created.
 If you are setting up a second VxRail cluster into an existing SmartFabric, then the current password will be requested.
 The Rest User account will be documented in the Pre-Install Checklist by the installer.

 The ability to deploy 2-node clusters is now an option with VxRail 4.7 versions.
 The GUI install gives you a choice for 2-Node here.
 For all other VxRail deployments the default option is selected.

 The initial cluster deployment needs to be 3 or 4 nodes.
 Normally the node with lowest serial number wins the VxRail Manager election process.
 This is signified by the small “house” icon.
 If you don’t see all the powered on nodes, try a reboot of the missing node and wait.
 It should be detected by ipv6 multicast using the loudmouth service on the discovery VLAN 3939.

 Automate the build with JSON